TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Concepts/Index.rst

 Basic concepts
 ==============

-This chapter presents the general concepts underlying the TYPO3 CMS file abstraction layer (FAL).
+This chapter presents the general concepts underlying the `TYPO3 CMS`:pn: file abstraction layer (FAL).
 The whole point of FAL - as its name implies - is to provide information about files abstracted with regards to their actual nature and storage.